 Follow same approach trail for Orange Crush and The New Wave.
 It is the first wall you come to before heading left to Orange Crush and right to The New Wave.
 The steep overhang on the left end is Bullwinkle's Crater (5.11b).

-Browse More Classics in Below the New Wave
+Browse More Rock Climbing Classics in Below the New Wave

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Below the New Wave:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Below the New Wave:

 Featured Route For Below the New Wave